How To Review And Provide Constructive Feedback As A Peer Reviewer

 As a peer reviewer, there are several aspects of the manuscript that you need to pay attention to:

-Methods: The methodology answers the research question in clear terms.
+Methods (How?): The methodology answers the research question in clear terms.
 A well-documented methodology section ensures that other researchers can reproduce the study and verify the results, thus increasing the credibility of the work.

-Discussion: The discussion section is the next section that takes us back to the research question.
+Discussion (So What?): The discussion section is the next section that takes us back to the research question.
 It talks about the findings in the broader context of the field.

 Evaluating the Manuscript